deepak-asai/hammerhead-/Readme.txt

-Run "run.bat" to execute the java file.
+Run "life.exe" or Run "run.bat" in "jar files" folder to execute the java file.
+The source code is in the "source code" folder

+Ex:
 Enter number of rows and columns (m,n) in 1st line.
 Enter the subsequent m lines with cell matrix as show below: